 Treatments usually focus on alleviating pain as well as the use orthotics, corrective footwear, and braces.
 Surgery may occur when more conservative methods are ineffective.
 Recovery and restructuring of the affected foot or feet occurs gradually and may take months or years.

-You should visit your board-certified podiatrist if you are experiencing a lot of foot pain.
+You should visit a foot doctor in Philadelphia if you are experiencing a lot of foot pain.
 Surgical treatment is only used when there is severe pain.

 Pes cavus symptoms